bscurtis-50136/bscurtis-50136.github.io/_pages/about.md

 ---
 permalink: /
-title: "I am a fifth-year Ph.D. candidate in Economics at the University of Georgia."
+title: "Bradley Curtis"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am a fifth-year Ph.D. candidate in Economics at the University of Georgia

 I will be on the 2025-2026 job market